-- C. Use of facilities - 1.
-Always provide a seat in the press box or at the scorers table for working members of the media - 2.
+C. Use of facilities

+- 1. Always provide a seat in the press box or at the scorers table for working members of the media - 2.
 Keep in mind that the press box and/or scorer's table should be reserved for authorized game personnel (announcer, spotter, scoreboard operator, timer, stat crew, etc.).
 Cheer and socializing should not be allowed in the press box or at the scorers table - a) This is a WORKING area.
 Maintain a professional atmosphere at all times Schedule announcements - 3.
 Schedule announcements are a sure way to gain media attention, as well as provide the public with the information they need to attend your games - 4.
 Complete schedules well in advance of each season - 5.
 Release schedules to local media as soon as they become complete - 6.
-Meet the CIF-SS Master Schedule mail-in dates to be sure your school is Included - III PERSONAL MEDIA RELATIONSHIPS
+Meet the CIF-SS Master Schedule dates to CIFSSHOME, unit assignor and area liaison be sure your school is Included

+III PERSONAL MEDIA RELATIONSHIPS